compss211/nlp-analysis-social-text/README.md

 ### Tips for Success

-1. **Complete the lab first**: The word embeddings lab provides essential background for the homework
-2. **Think about relationships**: Focus on how posts and comments relate to each other, not just individual documents
+1. **Think about relationships**: Focus on how posts and comments relate to each other, not just individual documents
-3. **Use the linking structure**: Take advantage of the post-comment relationships to analyze conversations
+2. **Use the linking structure**: Take advantage of the post-comment relationships to analyze conversations
-4. **Build on the lab**: Apply semantic axes and word embeddings techniques from the lab
+3. **Build on the lab**: Apply semantic axes and word embeddings techniques from our lab sessions
-5. **Think about discourse dynamics**: Consider how initial arguments (posts) generate different types of responses (comments)
+4. **Think about discourse dynamics**: Consider how initial arguments (posts) generate different types of responses (comments)
-6. **Consider platform norms**: r/ChangeMyView has unique rules about respectful debate - how do these affect language patterns?
+5. **Consider platform norms**: r/ChangeMyView has unique rules about respectful debate - how do these affect language patterns?
-7. **Connect to social theory**: Link your computational findings to broader questions about persuasion, deliberation, and opinion change
+6. **Connect to social theory**: Link your computational findings to broader questions about persuasion, deliberation, and opinion change
-8. **Document your linking approach**: Explain how you connected the datasets and handled any data quality issues
+7. **Document your linking approach**: Explain how you connected the datasets and handled any data quality issues

 ### Common Issues and Solutions